Planhat-Architect/python-alternative1/README.md

 - Get all: Query a list of the model
 - Delete: Delete a record by Id
 - Bulk Upsert: Upload a list of records
+- Open Model Docs: Opens the documentation at the section of the model you're working with

 #### Disclaimer:
 - This library was written by me, an end user of planhat, so there is no warranty with the use of this code as stated in the licensing.